The Importance Of Small Business Management

 You can quickly tell from the core subjects that the knowledge required for effective small business management shouldn’t be taken for granted.
 While there’s certainly value in advanced degrees like a Masters in Business Administration (MBA), it’s important not to get too hung up on a pedigree.

-The reality is, a large percentage of small business owners (and managers) learned from experience and self-education.
+The reality is that a large percentage of small business owners (and managers) learned from experience and self-education.
 College is not a requirement to pursue your passion.

 Education is the key.
 How you acquire it is not.